madi/FOSS4G_EU_Tartu/README.md

 # Dimensions and indicators

-The dimensions and indicators are described in the following table
+The dimensions and indicators that we identified are described in the following table

 | Dimensions             | Indicators                 | Description |
 |------------------------|----------------------------|-------------|